5jt/dyalog-cookbook/manuscript/05_logging.md

 `MyApp` failed because there is no file or folder `Z:\texts\Does_not_exist`.
 That triggered an error in the APL code.
 The interpreter tried to display an error message and looked for input from a developer from the session.
 But a runtime task has no session, so at that point the interpreter popped the alert message and `MyApp` died.

-T> As soon as you close the message box a CONTINUE workspace will be created as a sibling of the EXE.
+T> Prior to version 16.0, as soon as you close the message box a CONTINUE workspace was created as a sibling of the EXE.
 Such a CONTINUE WS can be loaded and investigated, making it easy to figure out what the problem is.
-However, this is only true as long as there is only a single thread running in the EXE.
+However, this is only true if it is a single-threaded application since no workcpace can be saved with any threads running but the main one.
+T>
+T>With version 16.0 you can still force the interpreter to drop a CONTINUE workspace by enabling the old behaviour with `2704⌶ 1` while `2704⌶ 0` would disable it, but that's the default anyway.
 T>
 T> Note that for analyzing purposes a CONTINUE workspace must be loaded in an already running instance of Dyalog.
 In other words: don't double-click a CONTINUE!
 The reason is that `⎕DM` and `⎕DMX` are overwritten in the process of booting SALT, meaning that you loose the error message.
 You _may_ be able to recreate them by re-executing the failing line but that might be dangerous, or fail in a different way when executed without the application having been initialised properly.